christophediericx/ArduinoDriver/README.md

 ### Sample Code: Playing the Super Mario Bros "Underworld" theme

 In a sample project, the above libraries are used to play this retro tune directly from within Visual Studio.

-> Compatibility note: As of now, this library has only been tested with *UNO* based Arduino boards (simply because I don't have access to other boards).
-It is expected that tweaking of hardware constants needs to be done in the STK500-driven communication in order to support other architectures.